ukparliament/ontologies/meta/weeknotes/2025/49/index.md

 The first such workshop was a sparsely attended affair, only Data Analyst Rachel, Data Scientist Louie and mid-table computational 'expert' [Michael](https://bsky.app/profile/fantasticlife.bsky.social) deigning to attend.
 In fairness, they were the only people invited.
 If we're forced to be honest, it was really more of a meeting than a workshop.
 Still, options were discussed and drawn up, so let's try to agree it was a workshop.
 That works better for narrative consistency.

 At this point, our dear reader is probably wondering why they met and what problem they were 'workshopping'.
 Well, there is a certain bit of software left over from the reign of [Data Scientist Oli](https://bsky.app/profile/olihawkins.com) used to manage information on and around a general election.
 It will probably come as little surprise to our dear reader that, by the time of the [last general election](https://electionresults.parliament.uk/general-elections/6), that application had already left the home for aged software and entered the palliative care stage, poor Louie having to nurse it through its final moments.
 Clearly the software needs replacing, or future general elections will prove tricky.
 Now we already have a candidate - excuse the pun - data model for all things election related in our [election results schema](https://electionresults.parliament.uk/meta/schema).
 What we did not have was a data model describing the workflow in the lead up to a general election, on election night itself, and during the days and weeks that follow.
 As a result of that meeting / workshop, [we do now](https://github.com/ukparliament/ontologies/blob/master/election/meta/candidates/admin.svg).
-For now, it's all a bit fag-packety, but, come the new year, we hope to decorate a whiteboard or two, set up a test instance of [Data Graphs](https://datagraphs.com/), throw some data at it, and see what breaks.
+In the first instance, it's all a bit fag-packety, but, come the new year, we hope to decorate a whiteboard or two, set up a test instance of [Data Graphs](https://datagraphs.com/), throw some data at it, and see what breaks.
 Fun.

 The second workshop of the week was also general election preparation related, assorted colleagues from the Library and the [Parliamentary Computational Section](https://www.parliament.uk/mps-lords-and-offices/offices/bicameral/parliamentary-digital-service/) meeting to discuss a way forward.
 From the Library side, [Anya](https://bsky.app/profile/anyaso.bsky.social) was there, Louie was there, [Bryn](https://bsky.app/profile/brynmrgn.com) was there.
 From the Computational Section, Natalie was in attendance, Tom was in attendance, [Mr Korris](https://bsky.app/profile/mattkorris.bsky.social) was in attendance.
 From the liminal zone between Library and computers, Rachel and Michael also showed their faces.
 And Ben was there.
 Though why general elections should be of interest to the red carpet contingent remains a mystery.
 The whole event was powered by a Tupperware full of '[tablet](https://en.wikipedia.org/wiki/Tablet_(confectionery))' that had turned up courtesy of a kindly librarian in Edinburgh and somehow found its way through parliamentary postal security without being exploded.
 Thanks [Librarian Jaf](https://bsky.app/profile/jaffne.bsky.social).
 Lovely stuff.
 It certainly added a dash of sugar to proceedings.